 Will Devas: This is a fair question.
 There is no political will for reconciliation commission.
 Why?
-If I was Sinn Féin, the British army or the British intelligence I would need to give out all the files on everything we did.
-There was collaboration with the paramilitaries and British intelligence officers telling these organisations that 'this person is in that bar' for example.
+If I was Sinn Féin, the British army or the British intelligence, I would need to give out all the files and everything we did.
+There was collaboration with the paramilitaries, British intelligence officers telling these organisations that this person is in that bar.
 They then put a bomb there and killed that person.
-You could say there was collusion.
+You would say there was collusion.
 We need to see what happened.
 They say they will never agree to show everything, so a commission is useless because you would only get half the truth.

-On the other side, the British army would say, because you [the IRA] were a 'terrorist organisation' you just killed without any paperwork, you could not even produce evidence.
-You would not reveal atrocities, sexual abuse, and abuse of your own people.
-My suspicion is, in reality no one wants it because they are scared of what they have to reveal.
+On the other side, the British army would say, because you [the IRA] were a terrorist organisation you just killed without any paperwork, you couldn't even produce evidence.
+You won't reveal atrocities, sexual abuse, and abuse of your own people.
+My suspicion is, in reality no one wants it, because they are scared of what they have to reveal.

 There is a victim-centred approach instead.
-There is not a commission for all issues but a system of 'I lost my brother, the people who killed him are unlikely to be prosecuted' - so a commission for information retrieval.
-Questions such as 'Can you find out information about my brother?' are asked.
-The commission is sealed in theory and legally, people working their can go to the IRA or the British army: 'can you give us information about what happened to this person?'
-They may then give out the information that is not allowed to be used in court.
-So, in theory, this is safe.
-I have learned in my work as a peace-builder that relatives just want to know why and how, and then things are better.
+There is not a commission for all issues, but a system of 'I lost my brother, the people who killed him are unlikely to be prosecuted' - so a commission for information retrieval.
+'Can you find out information about my brother?'
+The commission is sealed in theory, and legally, people working there can go to the IRA or the British army, 'can you give us information about what happened to this person?'
+They may then give out the information which is not allowed to be used in court.
+So this is safe in theory.
+I have learned in my work as a peace builder, relatives just want to know why and how, then things are better.
 They want to be able to have closure, to get on with their lives.

-This commission's work is not happening yet but it was agreed on.
+This commission's work is not happening yet, but it was agreed on.
 They have two years to set it up after the Stormont House Agreement.
-Some people ask: what about South Africa?
+Some people talk about: what about South Africa?
 Many study visits look at their reconciliation.

-Participant: What steps were made to include the media and academia in reaching the agreement?
+Participant 9: What steps were made to include the media and academia in reaching the agreement?
 And concerning information, there often seems to be a lack of cultural information.
 It requires other social actors.

 Will Devas: This was very important, during the violence and leading up to the Good Friday Agreement.
 Civil society was very important, sometimes individuals, sometimes organisations.
-There were famous church people, Father Alec Reid for example, a Catholic priest who acted as facilitator between John Hume and Gerry Adams because they did not like each other.
+There were famous church people, Alec Reid for example, a Catholic priest who acted as facilitator between John Hume and Gerry Adams, because they didn't like each other.
 With his help they were able to have discussions in the 1980s.
 This very much helped the peace process to start.

 Organisations like Glencree had political dialogue workshops in the 1990s.
-People were coming down to Dublin and this helped the high-level negotiations.
-Civil society in Northern Ireland and with us in the South was very important to help the political discussion.
+People were coming down to Dublin, this helped the high-level negotiations.
+Civil society in Northern Ireland, and with us in the South, were very important to help the political discussion.
 The media was probably less helpful, they like violence.
 They are quicker to report on problems and less quick to report on better things.
 They are important though for cultural and identity issues, crucial I would say.
-One problem at the moment is the people in power in Northern Ireland, the DUP and Sinn Féin.
-People are angry.
-They feel these parties do not do anything to help their daily lives.
+One problem at the moment are the people in power in Northern Ireland, the DUP and Sinn Féin.
+People are angry they feel these parties don't do anything to help their daily lives.
 They carve up power, and then do little for the people, which makes them frustrated with politics.

-Participant: I would like to know about the American involvement.
-At which points were the Americans invited to assist as a third party to conflict?
+Participant 12: I would like to know about the American involvement?
+At which points were the Americans invited?